Why Digital Nomads Love Lisbon

 Visa & Entry Requirements for Portugal

-Visa Runs & Extensions If no long-stay visa is available, many nomads cycle between tourist visa periods using neighbouring countries.
+Visa Runs & Extensions If no long-stay visa suits your situation, many nomads cycle between tourist visa periods using neighbouring countries.
 Research current extension policies β they change frequently.

 Always verify visa conditions with official government sources or a local immigration lawyer before arriving.